Ciao-Project/ciao-project.github.io/ciao/setup/developer.md

 Once Go is installed you simply need to type

 ```
-go get github.com/ciao-project/ciao/testutil/ciao-down
+go get github.com/intel/ccloudvm
-$GOPATH/bin/ciao-down create ciao
+$GOPATH/bin/ccloudvm create ciao
 ```

-ciao-down will install some needed dependencies on your local PC such as qemu and xorriso.
+ccloudvm will install some needed dependencies on your local PC such as qemu and xorriso.
 It will then download an Ubuntu Cloud Image and create a VM based on this image.
-It will boot the VM and install in that VM everything you need to run ciao Single VM, including docker, ceph, go, gcc, etc. When ciao-down create has finished you can connect to the newly created VM with
+It will boot the VM and install in that VM everything you need to run ciao Single VM, including docker, ceph, go, gcc, etc. When ccloudvm create has finished you can connect to the newly created VM with

 ```
-$GOPATH/bin/ciao-down connect
+$GOPATH/bin/ccloudvm connect
 ```

 Your host's GOPATH is mounted inside the VM.
 Thus you can edit your